ApexRMS/lucasbuilder/docs/getting_started.md

 If you do not have **Miniforge** installed on your computer, a dialog box will open asking if you would like to install Miniforge.
 Click **Yes**.
 Once Miniforge is installed, a dialog box will open asking if you would like to create a new conda environment.
 Click **Yes**.
 Note that the process of installing Miniforge and the **lucasbuilder** conda environment can take several minutes.
 If you choose not to install the conda environment, you will need to install <a href="https://www.r-project.org/" target="_blank">**R**</a> version 4.1.3 or later.

 > **Miniforge** is an installer for conda, a package environment manager that installs any required packages and their dependencies.
-By default, **LUCAS Builder** runs conda to install, create, save, and load the required environment for running **LUCAS Builder**, including the R software and necessary packages.
+By default, **lucasbuilder** runs conda to install, create, save, and load the required environment for running **LUCAS Builder**, including the R software and necessary packages.

 > **Note:** The **LUCAS Builder** package includes a template library, **LUCAS Builder - CONUS**, that contain example inputs and outputs.
 Installation of conda or R is not required to view the Template Library inputs and outputs.